top of page

 In Australia, police unions advocate for the rights and welfare of police officers, influencing policy, and promoting professionalism within the police force.
 They act as industrial representatives, providing legal and welfare support, and engaging in political lobbying to improve pay, working conditions, and resource allocation.

 Police unions defend members against disciplinary actions, legal challenges, and public criticism.
-Whilst this is an important function to ensure that officers are fairly represented in cases involving accusations of toxic behaviour, it’s arguable that in many of the published examples unions demand treatment of officers that requires a lower standard of behaviour than that expected of members of the public.
+Whilst this is an important function to ensure that officers are fairly represented in cases involving accusations of misconduct, it’s arguable that in many of the published examples unions demand treatment of officers that requires a lower standard of behaviour than that expected of members of the public.
 It’s as if officers deserve more leniency than others simply because they’ve previously been good public servants.
 Many would argue that as police officers a higher standard of behaviour should be expected.

 Detailed Profiles of the Australian Police Forces